Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

    - **Community Discussions**:
      - Organize and facilitate discussions within relevant Discord channels to collect comprehensive insights from the community on the portrayal of AI emotions.
    - **Evaluate Artistic Choices**:
-     - Review and assess various artistic choices used in depicting AI emotions, documenting their reception across different audience demographics.
+     - Reviewed and assessed various artistic choices used in depicting AI emotions, documenting their reception across different audience demographics.
    - **Draft Key Principles**:
      - Draft a structured document outlining key principles for emotional portrayal based on community insights and feedback.
    - **Finalize Guidelines Creation**: